thoughtspot/thoughtspot.github.io/_admin/ts-cloud/app-templates.md

 {: id="pre-built-spotapps"}
 ## Pre-built SpotApps
 ThoughtSpot offers 3 pre-built SpotApps: Salesforce, procurement, and accounts receivable.
-These applications leverage your data in Snowflake or Redshift to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.
+These applications leverage your data in Snowflake, AWS Redshift, Azure Synapse, or Google BigQuery to provide pre-built Pinboards, Answers, Views, Tables and Worksheets.

 For example, if you choose to use the Procurement SpotApp, the **Search** page contains a Worksheet for your users to query on, called "Procurement Analytics Solution."